A Sharp Lower Bound for the Entropy of Closed Hypersurfaces up to Dimension Six: Proof of Lemma

 Therefore, combining \eqref{LowcontEqn} and \eqref{UppercontEqn} gives that for all $f\in C_c^0(\Real^{n+1},\Real^{\geq 0})$,

 that is, $\abs{D\chi_{E_j}}\to\abs{D\chi_E}$ in the sense of Radon measures.

 \begin{acknowledgement*} The second author would like to thank Richard Bamler and Brian White for helpful conversations regarding the proof of Proposition \ref{OrientabilityLowEnt}.
-She is also grateful for Cambridge University for their hospitality during her visit in Summer 2013 while this project was initiated. \end{acknowledgement*}
+She is also very grateful to Neshan Wickramasekera for inviting her to visit CMS of Cambridge University in Summer 2013 where this project was initiated. \end{acknowledgement*}